-Edmonds CC English instructors love to teach literature!
+Edmonds College English instructors love to teach literature!

 Other literature courses emphasize: